-These results suggest that endowments do not act as frames, as assumed in prospect theory and related models of reference dependence.
-Rather they act primes, directing the decision maker's attention towards relevant dimensions.
-While this intuition is sufficient to explain some of the above mentioned results, a formal model is necessary to explore its implications for other referencedependent anomalies, as well as for anomalies in other domains, such as those involving focal outcomes or anchors.
+These results suggest that endowments may not act as frames, as assumed in prospect theory and related models of reference dependence.
+Rather they act primes, directing the decision maker's attention towards relevant attributes.
+While this intuition is sufficient to explain some of the above mentioned results, a formal model is necessary to explore its implications for other referencedependent anomalies, as well as for anomalies in other domains.
 A formal model can also highlight similarities and differences between an attention-based model of reference dependence and prospect theory, as well as standard theories of rational choice.